Addiction psychology: Treatment

+Psychedelics: A Potential Treatment to Some Drug Addictions

+In recent years, researchers have tested psychedelics as a potential treatment to addiction, specifically serotonergic psychedelics.
+Psychedelic therapy is an umbrella term for the use of psychedelics to treat a wide range of mental health and addictive disorders.
+This kind of psychedelic modulates serotonin receptors and may even involve sigma-1 receptors.
+Some examples of psychedelics which affect the serotonergic receptors are ayahuasca (DMT), LSD, mescaline, and psilocybin.
+These, amongst other psychedelics, are currently being investigated for their potential to treat drug addiction and SUDs.
+Although the actions of these psychedelics aren't yet fully understood, some professionals hypothesize that the 5-HT2A agonism "could provoke a glutamate release leading to an activation of the fronto-cortical glutamate receptor."
+This agonism is also linked to the psychedelic effect.

+In early studies exploring the effects of LSD on alcohol-use disorders, results showed that there could be a beneficial effect in treating alcohol-related addictions.
+More recent research has shown that mice given ayahuasca were prevented from being alcohol dependent because of the treatment.
+Also, another study showed significant decreases in the use of alcohol by alcoholics when they were treated with psilocybin.
+In a similar study, 80% of tobacco-addicted participants given psilocybin reported tobacco abstinence after only six months.
+Although these promising findings suggest that some psychedelics may have anti-addictive features, more research is clearly needed, especially because not everyone responds to their effects.

 Modalities of care

 The modality or level of care needed for a patient is decided by the treating professional in conjunction with the patient when feasible.
-As expected, the patient receiving treatment will likely take steps forward and backward the level of care will likely to fluctuate.
-Common modalities are explained.
-For people who are in search for help, their first stop is going to be a rehabilitation center.
-From there, a group of LCDC (licensed chemical dependency councilors) will then help them with the base of why the person is addicted.
-They will then go on and continue on the path that is best for them and recovering.
+As expected, the patient receiving treatment will likely make progress and have lapses, thus the level of care will likely have to fluctuate accordingly.
+Common modalities are explained below.

+For people who are in search of help, their first stop should to be a rehabilitation center.
+There, a group of LCDC (licensed chemical dependency councilors) will assist them to identify the root cause of their addiction.
+They will then be placed on a path that is best for their recovery.

 Detoxification and medically managed withdrawal

 The process when the body rids itself of drugs is referred to as detoxification, and is usually concurrent with the side effects of withdrawal, which vary depending on the substance(s); and are often unpleasant and even fatal.
 Physicians may prescribe a medication that will help decrease the withdrawal symptoms, while the addict is receiving care in an inpatient or outpatient setting.
 Detoxification is generally considered a precursor to or a first stage of treatment because it is designed to manage the acute and potentially dangerous physiological effects of stopping drug use.
 This is generally the hardest part of getting rid of an addiction.
-All of the different side effect that come in this withdrawal processes is almost undoable alone.